Sub6/jekyll-website/_posts/2021-04-12-android-power.md

 You want to turn on **Airplane Mode** on your Android phone, but don't want Bluetooth to be disabled every time?
 Or even, you want to customize what to turn off with Airplane Mode?

-Very well, I can give you a rough idea of how that can be done.
+Very well, I can give you a rough idea on how that can be done.
 You can do this for every Android Version with at least an API Level 17.
 That means, this is possible since Android 4.2.

 All you need is a pc or laptop, which can run **adb** (Android Debug Bridge).
 That's it.
 No third party app or software, only tools which you can fetch from Google directly.